The Brave Little Toaster (novel): Plot summary

 The next night the appliances run into Harold and Marjorie, married squirrels.
 The squirrels and appliances have an awkward encounter when the squirrels first ask what gender the appliances are (they aren't), followed by an exchange of inappropriate jokes which neither group find funny.
 During the night, another rainstorm blows the blanket into the trees above, where it is stuck until the squirrels help it down the following morning.
 To thank the squirrels for their help, the toaster roasts some nuts, and the blanket plugs into the battery to dry out and warm the squirrels.

 After leaving the squirrels, the journey of the appliances comes to an abrupt stop at the unexpected obstacle of a wide river.
 The hoover suffers a panic attack and starts chewing its own cord, calming down only after the toaster led the hoover back and forth across the grassy bank of the river in regular carpet-sweeping swathes.
 The appliances consult a map and discovering how close they are now to the city where their master lives, excitedly hatch a plan to follow the river until they find a bridge to cross it and then, as the toaster explains, "when it's very late and there's no traffic, we can make a dash for it!"
 Once they begin their search for a crossing, the chair overturns after one leg gets stuck in mud and one caster comes off.

 As the appliances search for the lost caster, the blanket discovers a boat, which the hoover declares they will use to cross the river.
 The toaster objects, saying this makes them no better than pirates, who "are the bane of an appliance's existence, since once an appliance has been spirited away by a pirate, it has no choice but to serve its bidding just as though it were that appliance's legitimate master. [...]
-Truly, there is no fate, even obsolescence, so terrible as falling into the hands of pirates."
+Truly, there is no fate, even obsolescence, so terrible as falling into the hands of pirates".
 As the toaster continues to argue with the other four appliances, who have already boarded the boat, the owner of the boat returns and, thinking that whoever had placed the appliances in the boat was intending to steal his boat, decides to retaliate by stealing the appliances instead.
-After taking the battery off to saving it, the pirate throws the office chair into the river, then takes them to his home across the river at the City Dump.
+After taking the battery off to save it, the pirate throws the office chair into the river, then takes them to his home across the river at the City Dump.